ChainSafe/gossamer-parity/webrtc/smoldot_notes.md

 With this one I'm much more inclined to call it a bug because without the `else`, `self.outer_read_write.wake_up_after` is overwritten right after calling
 `self.outer_read_write.wake_up_asap()`, making that call pointless.

-A third and more nebulous issue is that the handling of flags in the protobuf envelope doesn't seem to be handled properly.
+A third and more nebulous issue is that the handling of flags in the protobuf envelope doesn't seem to work properly.
 When the handshake is done, `MultiStreamConnectionTask::substream_read_write()` [returns a `SubstreamFate::Reset`](https://github.com/ChainSafe/smoldot/blob/0ab3d2d0ca01d633cd4f650c2782d1fcd0ce2b4b/lib/src/libp2p/collection/multi_stream.rs#L910).
 However, after the remote has sent the last message in the handshake flow, it sends another three bytes.
 Those are the protobuf envelope with the `FIN` flag set and without a message.
 The receiver is